Experience Watercross in July!

 Many displayers and vendors also attend Watercross making their products and services available to the thousands of spectators who attend.
 Food and beverage booths, a tremendous fireworks display on Saturday at dusk, and street dances on Friday and Saturday evening featuring top-name regional bands are also part of the fun.
 If you are interested in having a booth at Watercross, please contact email@example.com.

 Grantsburg is on the southwest corner of the 30,000+ acre Crex Meadows Wildlife Area, administered by the Wisconsin Department of Natural Resources.
 The DNR’s Fish Lake Wildlife Area is directly to the southwest of Grantsburg.
 The St. Croix National Scenic Riverway, administered by the National Park Service, is four miles to the west.
-Forts Folle Avoine historical park, located about 25 miles northeast of Grantsburg, is a visit back through time to the fur-trading days.
+Forts Folle Avoine Historical Park, located about 25 miles northeast of Grantsburg, is a visit back through time to the days for the fur trade.
 Grantsburg has an outdoor community swimming pool, unique nine-hole golf course, and an airport with a lighted 3000 ft. blacktop runway.
 During winter, Grantsburg is a hub of the snowmobile trail system with Burnett County having hundreds of miles of groomed trails connecting to the multi-county system.
-Visit the Grantsburg Chamber of Commerce website to learn more about Grantsburg.
+Visit the Grantsburg Chamber of Commerce website to learn more about Grantsburg and Burnett County Tourism for area information.